 We are continuing to work closely with the Mount Rogers Health District and the Virginia Department of Health (VDH) and following guidance from the Centers for Disease Control and Prevention (CDC) to ensure the safety of our patients, the clinical teams who have been caring for this patient and all those within our facility.

 Our hospital is prepared with the appropriate plans to detect, protect and respond.
-We have been preparing for the potential of COVID-19 in our community for several weeks, building upon the robust emergency operations plan we have in place year-round.
+We have been preparing for the potential of COVID-19 in our community building upon the robust emergency operations plan we have in place year-round.

 ACCESS AND ENTRANCE POLICY